My Tbilisi Travel Guide & What to Do in Georgia’s Magical Capital!

 Tbilisi is one of those places where you can find an otherworldly culinary experience in any corner.
 Prepare your nose and taste buds for some serious deliciousness!
 Trying out some Khachapuri and khinkali should be one of the first things to do in Tbilisi!

-These were some of the places that made eating an otherworldly foodie experience.
+These were some of the places that made eating an otherworldly foodie experience, unique in this Tbilisi travel guide.
 Add them to your things to do in Tbilisi!

 Keto & Kote